rdmpage/bibliographic-metadata-json/README.md

 - used in [BioStor](http://biostor.org) and [BioNames](http://bionames.org)
 ### Cons
 - BibTeX influence leads to odd conventions such as “--“ (two dashes) to separate page numbers
+- sometimes a pain to index - for example, there is no “DOI” field, you have to iterate over the **identifier** key to find the DOI (if it exists), likewise you have to split the **pages** field to get the first and last page of an article.

 ## CSL-JSON

 The Citation Style Language (CSL) is a set of standards and tools to generate formatted bibliographies in virtually any style.
 Although arguably the whole notion that each journal should have its own particular style for citing articles is madness, CSL has proved to be a popular tool.
 The files that specify the journal formats are in XML, but metadata for the article itself is often represented in JSON (see https://github.com/citation-style-language/schema#csl-json-schema).
-CSL-JSON has been adopted by CrossRef, and you can get CSL-JSON for any CrossRef DOI using content negotiation, or through the [CrossRef search tool](http://search.crossref.org) by clicking on the “Actions” then “Metadata as JSON” menu.
+CSL-JSON has been adopted by CrossRef as the native format returned by their API (they support other formats as well via content negotiation), and you can get CSL-JSON for any CrossRef DOI using content negotiation, or through the [CrossRef search tool](http://search.crossref.org) by clicking on the “Actions” then “Metadata as JSON” menu.
 Here is CSL JSON for the article [doi:10.1644/14-MAMM-A-004](http://dx.doi.org/10.1644/14-MAMM-A-004) (directly available from https://api.crossref.org/v1/works/http://dx.doi.org/10.1644/14-mamm-a-004)

 ```javascript
 {